Daniel MacIvor

 Daniel MacIvor (born July 23, 1962) is a Canadian actor, playwright, theatre director, and film director.
 He is probably best known for his acting roles in independent films and the sitcom Twitch City.

 Personal

-MacIvor was born in Sydney, Nova Scotia and educated at Dalhousie University in Halifax, and then at George Brown College in Toronto, Ontario.
+MacIvor was born in Sydney, Nova Scotia and educated at Dalhousie University in Halifax, and then at George Brown College in Toronto.
 MacIvor is openly gay.
 He married Paul Goulet in 2006; they have since divorced.
 He has an Italian Greyhound, called 'Buddy'.
+In 2021, MacIvor earned an MA in Drama, Theatre and Performance Studies from the University of Toronto.

 Career

 In addition to his film and theatrical credits, MacIvor wrote the libretto to the opera "Hadrian," for which Rufus Wainwright wrote the music.

 Theatre

 MacIvor founded the theatre company da da kamera with Michele Jelley in 1986 to independently produce his own work.
 He was in residence at Buddies in Bad Times Theatre - for whom he has written, directed, and acted.
 His plays include Never Swim Alone, This is a Play, Monster, Marion Bridge, You are Here, Cul-de-sac, and A Beautiful View.
 Five of MacIvor's plays were published as I Still Love You in 2006, in celebration of the twentieth anniversary of da da kamera, (Never Swim Alone, The Soldier Dreams, You are Here, In on It, and A Beautiful View), and won MacIvor a coveted Governor General's Award for Drama.